amitgu22/reward-service/README.md

 1. How a customer can acquire new points:

-1 pending point for every euro until 5000 euro value of transaction 2 pending points for every euro from 5001 euro to 7500 euro value of transaction 3 pending points from 7501 euro value of transaction
+pending point for every euro until 5000 euro value of transaction pending points for every euro from 5001 euro to 7500 euro value of transaction pending points from 7501 euro value of transaction

 Examples:

-A.         A transaction of 4500 euro => 4500 points
+       A transaction of 4500 euro => 4500 points

-B.       A transaction of 7800 euro -> 10900 points
+       A transaction of 7800 euro -> 10900 points

 5000 points for first 5000 euro
 2*2500 points for 5001 -> 7500 euro
 3*300 points for 7501 -> 7800 euro

 New pending points become available points for use at the end of every week if:

 The customer has spent at least 500 euro that week